rafguns/wosfile/README.md

 ## Examples

-These examples use a dataset exported from Web of Science in multiple separate files(the maximum number of exported records per file is 500).
+These examples use a dataset exported from Web of Science in multiple separate files.
+The maximum number of exported records per file is 1000 (or 5000, depending on how much metadata you need).

 ### Subject categories in our data